SNAP Benefits in West Virginia: How to Apply and Qualify

 How to Check Your EBT Balance

-For a convenient way to track your funds, you can use the Benny app.
-It shows your real-time SNAP and EBT Cash balance and offers cashback on eligible purchases at participating stores.
+For real-time balance tracking on your phone, you can use the Benny app.
+It shows your current SNAP and cash balances and offers cashback on eligible purchases at participating stores.

 EBT Deposit Schedule in West Virginia

-In West Virginia, SNAP benefits are deposited on the first nine days of the month.
-Your specific payment date is based on the first letter of your last name, helping you plan your monthly food budget.
+In West Virginia, SNAP benefits are deposited within the first nine days of the month.
+Your specific payment date is based on the first letter of your last name, helping you plan your grocery budget.

 You can find your specific payment date in our West Virginia deposit schedule.